 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 Offers for the Hilton Honors American Express Aspire Card and Hilton Honors American Express Surpass® Card are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
 Some offers may have expired.
 Please see our card marketplace for available offers.

 Hilton just launched a new promotion to buy Hilton points.
-Members will get a 100% bonus when buying Hilton Honors points now through July 29, 2021 “or when packages are sold out – whichever comes first.”
-After factoring in the bonus, this translates into a price of 0.5¢ per point.
+Members will get a 100% bonus when buying Hilton Honors points now through September 30, 2021.
+After factoring in the bonus, you can buy Hilton Honors points for just 0.5¢ per point.

 That's the approximate baseline value we assign to Hilton points.
-But, Hilton points can be worth much more.
-In fact, AwardWallet members average 0.64¢ in value per Hilton Honors point — including over 2¢ per point at some of Hilton's luxury properties.
+However, Hilton Honors points can be worth much more.
+In fact, AwardWallet members average 0.63¢ in value per Hilton Honors point — including over 2¢ per point at some of Hilton's luxury properties.